mwittig/node-milight-promise/README.md

 ### Effect Mode

-Using the effect mode (1 to 9) will not turn the device.
+Using the effect mode (1 to 9) will not turn on the device.
 Thus, make sure the device is on before setting the effect mode.
 To disable the effect mode you can set the white mode or choose a color.
 Note, switching off will not disable the effect mode.